Jordan Cook

-Jordan Alan Cook (born 20 March 1990) is an English footballer who plays as a midfielder or a striker for Shildon.
+Jordan Alan Cook (born 20 March 1990) is an English former professional footballer who played as a midfielder or a striker.

 He began his career with Sunderland and played three times in the Premier League during the 2010–11 season, also spending time on loan with Darlington, Walsall and Carlisle United.
 In 2012 he signed for Charlton Athletic and has since gone on to feature in the EFL for Yeovil Town, Luton Town, Grimsby Town and Hartlepool United, as well as stint with non-league club Gateshead.
-After leaving Hartlepool, Cook went on to play semi-professionally for Blyth Spartans.
+After leaving Hartlepool, Cook went on to play semi-professionally for Blyth Spartans and Shildon.